vp-valentinpfeil/vp-valentinpfeil.github.io/content/privacy/index.md

 - Data portability (Art.
 20 GDPR)
 - Objection to processing (Art.
 21 GDPR)

-Please send any requests to **info@valentinpfeil.com**.
+Please send any requests to **vp@valentinpfeil.com**.

 ### Security
-Appropriate technical and organisational measures are applied to protect personal data against loss, misuse and unauthorised access.
+Appropriate technical and organizational measures are applied to protect personal data against loss, misuse and unauthorized access.

 ### Supervisory Authority
 You have the right to lodge a complaint with your local data protection authority.